ibm-cloud-docs/openwhisk/test.md

 ### Special considerations for memory usage with Node.js runtime actions
 {: #memory_usage}

-When using Node.js runtime actions, there are special considerations for memory usage.
+With Node.js runtime actions, there are special considerations for memory usage.
 {: shortdesc}

 In the case where an action consumes more memory than requested, the action is terminated and the following log information is displayed: